 Cheftender and former competitive ice carver Bryan Tetorakis holds it down at DC's smallest bar, Spiritsbar.
 You and three of your friends can sidle up to the four-seater (in the back of Rogue 24) while Tetorakis prepares creative concoctions with ingredients like Green Chartreuse and liquid nitrogen.

-This multi-level cocktail bar has a serves a variety of craft 'tails that are constantly changing, allowing you to enjoy something new and exciting in their warm ambiance every time you come.
+This multi-level cocktail bar has a serves a variety of craft cocktails that are constantly changing, allowing you to enjoy something new and exciting amidst the spot's warm ambiance every time.
+The drink list hovers in the $10-$15 range, and is organized by type of spirit, making it easy to find something you’ll like.
+The space has a speakeasy feel, with cozy seating and dim lighting.

 If you're across the street from the White House, head to Off the Record.
 Situated in the Italian Renaissance-style Hay-Adams hotel, this aptly named haunt looks like an over-the-top hideaway of the political elite.
 Don't be surprised if you noticed Frank Underwood sipping a Sazerac by the bar...